I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wmilib/ns-wmilib-_wmiguidreginfo.md

 #### WMIREG_FLAG_REMOVE_GUID

 Requests WMI to remove support for this block.
 This flag is valid only in response to a request to update registration information (<a href="https://msdn.microsoft.com/library/windows/hardware/ff551731">IRP_MN_REGINFO</a> or <a href="https://msdn.microsoft.com/library/windows/hardware/ff551734">IRP_MN_REGINFO_EX</a> with <b>Parameters.WMI.DataPath </b>set to WMIUPDATE).

-`Guid`

-Pointer to the GUID that identifies the block.
-The memory that contains the GUID can be paged unless it is also used to call <a href="..\wmilib\nf-wmilib-wmifireevent.md">WmiFireEvent</a>.

-`InstanceCount`

-Specifies the number of instances defined for the block.

 ## Remarks
 A driver that handles WMI IRPs by calling WMI library support routines builds an array of <b>WMIGUIDREGINFO</b> structures, one for each data block and event block to be registered.
 The driver sets the <b>GuidList</b> member of its <a href="..\wmilib\ns-wmilib-_wmilib_context.md">WMILIB_CONTEXT</a> structure to point to the first <b>WMIGUIDREGINFO</b> in the series.